Watch Trip Video

 • All government and local taxes

-• Mera Peak and Island Peak climbing certificates issued from the respective body of Nepal Government
+• Mera Peak and Island Peak climbing certificates issued from the respective body of the Nepal Government

 • Climbing rope, Ice screws, Snow bar